uib/iam-scim/README.md

 The standard paths of SCIM are `/Users`, `/Users/{id}`, `/Groups` and `/Groups/{id}`.
 We only care for the user endpoints for now.

+## Persons vs Accounts

+SCIM is basically designed as a REST-style replacement for LDAP.
+As such it has the same ambiguity on what the User objects represents — are they people or are they accounts that belong to people (and other entities).

+Here we declare them to be _accounts_ and we suggest that we might extend our SCIM implementation with _Person_ objects later.
+In this model a person might be the owner of multiple accounts.
+We also consider one of these accounts as this person's primary account.
+The User objects of the primary account will have a mix of attributes describing the account and attributes describing the person.

+We might also have accounts that doesn't belong to any person.
+This might be accounts representing devices, applications or other systems.

 ## Minimal implementation requirements

 This section defines what the lazy implementer might get away with.